 For nearly eight months, I was stuck in the deepest of dark holes as the thought of futility and hopelessness gnawed at my soul like ten thousand piranhas.
 All the sudden though the flicker started to come back, a dying ember started to get renewal as I served people food.
 The greatest blessing about my journey is fact that I did not let the coldness of this world frost over my giving nature.
 I love feeding people and helping others; this is why I used to let a village of people into my home as I made food for people I never knew.
-It was this giving nature that was viewed by too many as a weakness and would lead to a couple of people defrauding me as they pop bottles to this day celebrating as they hacked the hand that gave them the gursha that gave birth to their dreams.
+It was this giving nature that was viewed by too many as a weakness and would lead to a couple of people defrauding me.
+They pop bottles to this day celebrating as they hacked the hand that gave them the gursha that gave birth to their dreams.

 “Come, and let us return unto the Lord: for he hath torn, and he will heal us; he hath smitten, and he will bind us up.” ~ Hosea 6:1

 If you appreciated this write up and understand that hardship leads to blessings, share this article on social media using #Temesgen